HumanSignal/Adala/README.md

 ## 🤩 Contributing to Adala

-Dive into the heart of Adala by enhancing Skills, optimizing Runtimes, or pioneering new Agent Types.
+Enhance skills, optimize runtimes, or pioneer new agent types.
 Whether you're crafting nuanced tasks, refining computational environments, or sculpting specialized agents for unique domains, your contributions will power Adala's evolution.
 Join us in shaping the future of intelligent systems and making Adala more versatile and impactful for users across the globe.